Source basics

 Reusable or single-use

 Some payment methods can be used to create reusable sources, meaning they support recurring charge authorizations.
 In customer-initiated transactions, you can present stored sources to customers for convenience.
-You can also use reusable sources in subscription renewals that are merchant initiated.
+You can also use reusable sources in merchant-initiated subscription renewals.

 Other payment methods only create single-use sources.